-In engineering (and design), geometric constraints refer to limitations on a single entity (size, location) and dependencies on pairs of entities ↔ (distance, arc angle).
-Our laundry room was a great exercise in satisfying geometric constraints!
+In engineering (and design), geometric constraints refer to limitations on a single entity (size, location)

 The Constraints